 Supporting Industry Best Practice

-AIM WA is committed to supporting the National Principles for the Fair Handling of Personal Information established by the Australian Federal Privacy Commissioner and embodied in the Privacy Amendment (Public Sector) Act 2000.
+AIM WA is committed to supporting the Australian Privacy Principles which are contained in Schedule 1 of the Privacy Act 1988.
 Our aim is both to support industry best practice and to ensure that we comply with principles that form the basis of laws introduced to strengthen privacy protection for consumers.

 We believe that in supporting industry best practice this statement will address any potential concerns you may have about how personal information you provide to us is stored, used and accessed.